RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 }
 ```

-As we can see, the function takes one argument and returns an integer:
+The function takes one argument and returns an integer:

-- **addr: Identity:** This parameter acts as the key.
-It specifies the address or contract ID for which we want to retrieve the balance.
+- **addr (Identity):** This parameter specifies the address or contract ID whose balance we want to retrieve.
-  Function Return Value:

-- **u64:** The function returns an unsigned 64-bit integer representing the token balance associated with the provided addr.
+- **u64:** It returns the token balance associated with the specified identity.

-The get_balance function is likely a read-only function, meaning it doesn't modify the contract's storage.
-Here's a simplified breakdown of its functionality:
+The `get_balance` function is read-only and does not modify the contract's storage.
+Here's how it works:

-1. **Storage Access:** The function retrieves the balances storage map, which stores the current balance for each address or contract that has interacted with our token.
+1. **Storage Access:** It accesses the balances storage map, which keeps track of each token holder's balance.
-2. **Balance Lookup:** Using the provided addr (address or contract ID), the function searches the balances storage map for the corresponding balance entry.
+2. **Balance Lookup:** It looks up the balance using the specified identity.
-3. **Balance Return:** If a balance entry exists for the provided addr, the function returns the stored value as a u64 integer.
+3. **Balance Return:** If a balance entry exists, it returns the stored value as an integer.

-## Building the contract
+## Building the Contract

-The "Build" phase is a crucial step in preparing our smart contract for deployment on the Fuel network.
-Smart contracts are written in high-level languages like Sway for readability and maintainability.
-The Fuel network, however, operates with bytecode, a low-level machine-readable format.
-Building bridges the gap by translating our Sway code into bytecode that the Fuel network can understand and execute.
+The "Build" phase is essential in preparing our smart contract for deployment on the Fuel network.
+Smart contracts are typically written in high-level languages like Sway, which are easy to read and maintain.
+However, the Fuel network operates with bytecode, a low-level machine-readable format.
+The building process translates our Sway code into bytecode that the Fuel network can execute.

 Navigate to the contract folder: